MiningMarsh/steamos-extensions/README.md

 ### System Updates

-The SteamOS update mechanism does not like `systemd-sysext.service` to be running, as it creates a read-only overlayfs on `/usr`.
-To solve this problem, `systemd-sysext.service` unloads itself when `rauc.service` (the update service) is started.
-Unfortunately, `rauc.service` does not unload itself until reboot, which means all extensions are unloaded until reboot.
-Updates that occur during boot-up do not conflict with `systemd-sysext.service`, as only steam client updates can apply during boot-up.
+Due to technical limitations, extensions have to be unloaded before system updates are applied.
+They won't be reloaded until after the reboot applying the update occurs.
+This only applies to system updates that occur during shutdown; steam client updates during boot don't cause any issues.

 ## Extensions